hikeventures/hikeventures.github.io/_posts/best/2016-10-30-best-day-packs.markdown

 **Weight:** 425g

 The Patagonia Ascensionist 25L might be an interested day pack for climbers.

 It comes with a lightweight abrasion-resistant nylon ripstop and adjustable ice axe loops.

-There are also daisy chains to attach additional gear to the backpack.
+Further, there are also daisy chains to attach additional gear to the backpack.

 <a href="http://amzn.to/2ikTBhR" target="_blank" rel="nofollow"><img src="http://www.hikeventures.com/buy.gif"></a>